sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I graduated with an MSc degree in 2019 and will kick off my doctoral studies in September 2020.
-I am very excited, if possible, to teach undergrad courses in the near future!
+I was born in Shanghai and had stayed in Europe for 2.5 years.
+I graduated with an MSc degree from the University of Konstanz last year and will kick off my doctoral studies in September 2020.
+I am very excited to engage in cutting-edge research and, if possible, to teach some undergrad courses in the near future!
+Cruising around the world and pushing the frontier of knowledge are the coolest things I can imagine.